OpenSynapsis/libnfcap/README.md

 ## Features
 - Minimalist design for efficient flow-oriented capture.
 - Supports TCP and UDP over IPv4 and IPv6 protocols.
-- Storage efficient format `.nfcap` based on Google's Protocol Buffers.
+- Storage efficient format `.nxcap` based on Google's Protocol Buffers.

 ## Building
 To build the library, you need to have the following dependencies installed: